-1) Satisfactory completion of a program of 90 graduate points beyond the baccalaureate degree,

-2) Successful performance on a departmental certification examination, and
+- 1) Satisfactory completion of a program of 90 graduate points beyond the baccalaureate degree, - 2) Successful performance on a departmental certification examination, and - 3) Preparation and defense of a dissertation.

 At least 54 points of work must be completed at Teachers College.
 A maximum of 36 graduate points may be accepted from other recognized graduate schools.
-Transfer credits are evaluated and allocated by the Admissions Office for consideration by the Music Program.
+Transfer credits are evaluated and allocated by the Registrar's Office for consideration by the Music Program.
 Final determinations are made by the program faculty.

 Doctoral students must complete a minimum of 15 points of coursework in areas other than those in the Music Program.
-For the Ed.D. in College Teaching program, two of these courses must be in the area of higher education.

-To ensure breadth in professional background, coursework should result in competency in the following four broad areas: (1) Pedagogy, (2) Research, (3) Comprehensive Musicianship, and (4) Music Performance.
-Refer to the catalog for course listings under these general headings.
+To ensure breadth in professional background, coursework should result in competency in the following four broad areas: (1) Pedagogy, (2) Research, (3) Musicianship, and (4) Music Performance.